JustinMi/JustinMi.github.io/_posts/2017-04-15-python-virtual-env.md

 However, with the work done on [Anaconda](https://www.continuum.io/downloads) by the good folks at Continuum, this issue turns trivial!
 On the surface, Anaconda provides a huge compendium of Python libaries, but it also gives you the ability to create Python virtual environments!
 With this, not only can you easily switch between Python 2 and Python 3 in your terminal whenever you switch projects, you can even create special environments with specific dependencies for each specific project you work on!
 This simplifies things a great deal.
 While things like `virtualenv` exist, Anaconda is superior in that it combines the easy library-installation perks of `pip` with the easy environment-switching perks of `virtualenv`, allowing you to seamlessly switch between environments, create new ones, and install dependendencies.
 It is a "one-command-fit-all" for managing environments and installing packages.
 For more details, you can see this [handy chart](https://conda.io/docs/_downloads/conda-pip-virtualenv-translator.html).

-In this tutorial, we will go over the basics of using Anaconda's environment manager, Conda in terminal.
+In this tutorial, we will go over the basics of using Anaconda's environment manager, Conda, in terminal.

 ### Prerequisites/Assumptions:
 * You are using OS X